everx-labs/ever-cli/README.md

 -t, --contract <CONTRACT_PATH>    Path to the file with saved target contract transactions.
 If not set transactions
                                   will be fetched to file "contract.txns".
 -d, --dbg_info <DBG_INFO>         Path to the file with debug info.
+--decode_abi <DECODE_ABI>         Path to the ABI file used to decode output messages.
 -o, --output <LOG_PATH>           Path where to store the trace.
 Default path is "./trace.log".
 Note: old file will
                                   be removed.